mia-mat/ninetales/README.md

 ### Admin Commands
 - `/force-link <discord user> <minecraft username>` - Manually link a Discord user to a Minecraft account
 - `/force-role-sync` - Force an immediate role sync from Hypixel API
-- `/nt-say <message>` - Send a message as the bot
 - `/paste-welcome-message` - Create the welcome message with apply/question buttons
 - `/delete-user-data <discord user>` - Delete a user's database record
+- `/db-record <discord user>` - View a user's database record

 ### Tail Commands
+- `/nt-say <message>` - Send a message as the bot
 - `/accept-app <message>` - Accept an application with an optional message
-- `/close-accepted-app` - Close an accepted application channel after member has joined guild
+- `/close-app` - Close an application once the user has joined the guild, or been denied
-- `/deny-app <reason>` - Deny an application with an optional reason and close the channel
 - `/close-question` - Close a question channel
 - `/make-visitor <discord user>` - Manually make a linked user a visitor without an application
+- `/status <discord user>` - View link and guild status of a user

 ### Public Commands
 - `/link <minecraft username>` - Link your Discord account to your Minecraft account